hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Usage.md

 5. Adds the bank information on the HiPay Wallet account if not already done or checks HiPay’s bank information against the data from Mirakl to make sure they match.
 If these are not the same, an error notification is sent.

-**Once the HiPay Wallet cash-out integration for Mirakl is installed, you may call this method without the `lastUpdate` argument**, just as below:
+**Once the HiPay Marketplace cash-out integration for Mirakl is installed, you may call this method without the `lastUpdate` argument**, just as below:

 	$ php bin/console vendor:process